nipafx/slides/README.md

 	asciidoctor -T _asciidoctor-reveal.js/templates/slim _template/presentation.adoc -o slides/_template/index.html

 If you want to automate that, you can install [guard](https://rubygems.org/gems/guard/versions/2.13.0) and run `guard start` in the same folder.

+### Themes

+Finally, to edit the theme do a [full setup for reveal.js](https://github.com/hakimel/reveal.js#full-setup) in `presentation/reveal.js`.
+Here, `grunt serve` will automatically pick up changes in `presentation/reveal.js/css/theme/source` and create the CSS files in the correct location.